 Research that makes a difference

 The Faculty of Health places high emphasis on solutions-led research.
-Our six strategic research centres and numerous specialist units work closely with industry partners and the government to put findings into practice.
+Our two research institute, six strategic research centres and numerous specialist units work closely with industry partners and the government to put findings into practice.

 Industry relations and partnerships